andreluza/Aedes_distribution/README.md

 # Aedes_distribution
-This repository contains codes, figures and animations I created during my project about Aedes aegypti and Aedes albopictus distribution in Rio Grande do Sul, southern Brazil
+This repository contains codes, figures and animations I created during my project about Aedes aegypti and Aedes albopictus distribution in Rio Grande do Sul, southern Brazil.
+These files will suplement information of a future publication.